sunjaeyoon/ENGR2350EmbeddedControls/README.md

 # ENGR2350EmbeddedControls
-This is my files and codes for the class assignments
+This project is an archive of my files and codes for embedded controls, also known as LITEC at RPI.
+LITEC is a class aimed to familairize students to the hardware and software aspect of machines.
+SILabs IDE is used to download and run c code into hardware dating back to the 1960's.